 Digital (MPEG transport) video delivery in traditional HFC distribution networks has utilized a unique two-way physical layer signaling as a core requirement.
-Two standards were widely deployed and are described in references [SCTE 55-1] and [SCTE 55-2].
-These two signaling systems have been deployed en masse in parallel with digital MPEG Video transport.
+Two signaling systems standards were widely deployed and are described in references [SCTE 55-1] and [SCTE 55-2].
+These systems have been deployed en masse in parallel with digital MPEG Video transport.

-Millions of deployed STBs remain dependent upon this legacy 2-way communication framework for localization, video control/enablement data delivery, code upgrades, and two-way interactive applications.
-Other devices, such as cable-ready TVs rely on this data to for program location and emergency alert notifications.
-DOCSIS Set-top Gateway [DSG] has been developed and fielded as an alternative delivery mechanism for the same data, however the physical OOB signaling remains a "MUST" to support for the aforementioned reasons.
+Millions of deployed set-top boxes (STBs) remain dependent upon this legacy 2-way communication framework for localization, video control/enablement data delivery, code upgrades, and two-way interactive applications.
+Other devices, such as cable-ready TVs, rely on this data for program location and emergency alert notifications.
+DOCSIS Set-top Gateway [DSG] has been developed and fielded as an alternative delivery mechanism for the same data; however, the physical OOB signaling remains a "MUST" to support for the aforementioned reasons.